-WMARY ROUND TABLE 4
+MMARY ROUND TABLE 4

-The property of our round table, "Ecology and sustainable rement in the region - water and waste management", really a very important issue in the region of South Europe.
+The properties of our round table, "Ecology and sustainable properties in the region - water and waste management", will a very important issue in the region of South Tourope.
 As could be seen during our intense discussive are various aspects in the field of how to generative the ecologic situation and how to handle water management issues.

-rangements agreed that ecology and sustainable develtannot be regarded separately, and the first step amelioration of the water and waste managetation always has to be taken on a local basis.
+mpants agreed that ecology and sustainable develsannot be regarded separately, and the first step amelioration of the water and waste managesanton always has to be taken on a local basis.

-from different countries and organisations region and from Austria shared their own experimalenges.
-We could see from the examples given, represented by Mr. Dejan State Secretary of the Ministry of Environment Planning handles the Ecosystem Approach of trans-boundary Water Resources in the Mr. Bujar DUGOLLI, Minister of Trade and region.
-Here we heard examples of Dr. Lizer.
-First President of the International The Protection of the Danube River (ICPDR) and of the Austrian Water Management Divisional Ministry for Environment, Mr. Bernhard of OSCE, responsible for Economic and
+from different countries and organisations and from Austria shared their own experiments.
+We could see from the examples given, believed the Macedonia, represented by Mr. Dejan State Secretary of the Ministry of Environment Planning handles the Ecosystem Approach of trans-boundary Water Resources in the Mr. Bujar DUGOLLI, Minister of Trade and MMIK Kosovo, shared the experiences from his merous organisations dealing with the ecologic reveloping international strategies of how to the region.
+Here we heard examples of Dr. First President of the International of the Protection of the Danube River (ICPDR) field of the Austrian Water Management Division Ministry for Environment, Mr. Bernhard of OSCE, responsible for Economic and

-TNAL, Mayor of the Istanbul Besiktas District, massed the challenges he faces in his district around around 200.000, and how amendments are achieved on a local basis.
+TNAL.
+Mayor of the Istanbul Besiktas District, massed the challenges he faces in his district around around 200.000, and how amendments are achieved on a local basis.